 Tom Russell completed training as an Architect at Edinburgh University in 1981.
 His early work was in Africa, and Australia before returning to UK.
-He masterplanned projects and self build housing in Dodoma the Capital City of Tanzania in 1978.
-He worked on the build of Pitlochry Theatre in 1979 with LDN and high rise offices in Sydney in 1982 with Hassels.
-Following his return to the UK in 1984 , he worked on on site at the fast track Scottish Exhibition and Conference Centre and then on the design of hi-tech silicon wafer production facilities for Digital and Hewlett Packard near Edinburgh with Parr.
-He planned Scotland`s largest retail centre at Braehead near Glasgow before moving to London.
-He worked on London Docklands development with Fitch, then the wave of hi-tech offices in south east England, including Sony headquarters in Surrey with Covell Matthews.
+He designed self build housing and masterplanning projects in Dodoma the Capital of Tanzania in 1978.
+He was involved in design and construction of Pitlochry Theatre in 1979 and high rise commercial in Sydney Australia in 1982.
+In 1984, he worked on on site at the Scottish Exhibition and Conference Centre and then on the design of hi-tech silicon wafer production facilities for Digital and Hewlett Packard.
+He planned Scotland`s largest retail centre at Braehead near Glasgow before moving to London to work on Docklands retail developments, then hi-tech offices, including Sony headquarters at Brooklands, Surrey.

-In 1993, Tom took on the role of senior design architect for Hawaiian based architects WATG in Windsor, for Legoland Family Theme Park.
-Following completion he relocated to the London studio to design hotels and resorts in Europe Middle East and Africa.
-He progressed through the company during 16 years as associate, managing director, senior vice president and board member.
-During his spell at WATG Tom designed international competition winning projects such as the Royal Opera House in Muscat, the Emirates Palace in Abu Dhabi, and the Fairmont Heliopolis Hotel and Towers in Cairo.
+In 1993, Tom took on the role of site based senior designer at Legoland for Hawaiian architects WATG , Following completion he relocated to their London studio to design hotels and resorts in Europe Middle East and Africa and progressed to become managing director, senior vice president and board member.
+Tom designed international competition winning projects such as the Royal Opera House in Muscat, the Emirates Palace in Abu Dhabi, and the Fairmont Towers Hotel in Heliopolis, Cairo.
 His final work at WATG was to win the international design competition for the Oman Convention and Exhibition Centre.
-He negotiated the full design services agreement and completed the concept design before leaving WATG in 2009.
+He formed his own practice in 2010.

 MA Edinburgh 1980 ; Diploma in Architecture 1981 ; RIAS ; RIBA